OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Pharmacy professionals are reminded that it is mandatory for pharmacies to have second dose appointments scheduled for patients prior to them leaving after receiving their first dose as per the documentation requirements listed in the EO notice, which state that a written and electronic (if applicable) record of the COVID-19 immunization administration must be provided to the patient, which includes the pharmacy’s contact information and date and time for the second scheduled dose (if applicable) at the same pharmacy location.
 In addition, patients must be provided with instructions on how they can reach the pharmacy in the event they need to reschedule as well as how the pharmacy will reach them should there be a need to reschedule due to issues such as vaccine supply.

-No. All patients who are aged 55 years of age and older at the time of vaccination or any time in 2021 are eligible for COVID-19 vaccine administration at the pharmacy.
+No. As long as the patient meets the eligibility criteria as outlined in the EO notice, no other proof of residency is required.
 Patients who do not have Ontario health cards must bring in an alternate form of valid government-issued identification or one of the following acceptable forms of identification which includes their name and date of birth, such as:

 - Birth Certificate